Posted 11.06.2019 by Josh Krakauer

-Now let’s talk about fear: If you’re not engaging your customers, who is?
+Now for the scary part: If you’re not building those bonds with your customers, who is?

-With longer sales cycles, more complex products, and fewer pop stars to help us pitch what we’re selling, determining which B2B social media strategy will lead to the best results is a whole different beast.
-In fact, according to a survey done by The Manifest, the biggest challenge businesses faced with social media was not having a formal strategy (24%).
+With longer sales cycles and less obvious roadmaps for success, determining which B2B social media strategy will lead to the best results is a different beast.
+In fact, according to a survey done by The Manifest, 24% of respondents said the biggest challenge their business faced with social media was not having a formal strategy.

 And that’s exactly what we’re going to cover.

 This guide focuses on social media marketing, though we’ll also touch on social media’s role in customer care and recruitment.

 So without further ado, here are the top tips and tactics for your B2B social media marketing toolkit in 2020 (and beyond).

 Use our Social Media Marketing Planning Template to make sure you’re presenting your goals, content strategy, and schedule with the people that matter most.
 Copy/paste the Google Doc to get started. → Click here to get it now.

 B2B brands fall into the same pitfalls as everybody else: they aimlessly post without purpose, their content falls flat, and campaigns come across as being too “sales-y.”

 So how do you overcome these hurdles as a B2B marketer to become a winning case study for others?

 Organic reach is (especially) hard for a B2B brand.
 And here’s the truth that marketers aren’t sharing: prospects are more likely to see your paid ads than your organic posts.